kevinccorcoran/sample-work/README.md

 After 7 months of development, 2 ETLs tools were developed to easily extract big data from online databases for data refresh, and a robust Dev database was developed.
 Although more data engineering and data analytics is needed, the project has a clear path forward.

+This GitHub repository does not contain all the information necessary for the project; its main goal is to showcase some of the work accomplished.
+Additional  information can be provided and time for deep-dive code review can be scheduled.

 # High-level Metrics

 Currently the database comprise data for around 200 companies.
 Data includes quarterly data for financials ( Cash Flow statements, Income statements, Balance Sheet).
 And daily pricing info( High/Low, Open/Close, Volume).